bellemscott/mentorship/docs/matches.md

 ``` xml
 @common_subjects_map=JobMap.new.map_method
 ```
 We created a hash that maps different majors to different occupations.
 This is a many to many relationship.
-Many majors are mapped to many occupations, and many occupations are mapped to many majors.
-If a mentors current position is in the array of occupations that a metees major is mapped to then a match is created.
+A major is mapped to many occupations, and an occupations is mapped to many majors.
+If a mentor's current position is in the array of occupations that a metee's major is mapped to then a match is created.
 This was one of the most difficult part about creating our match algorithm.